Condict History, Family Crest & Coats of Arms

 The surname Condict was first found in Yorkshire where a Roger de Cundi was on record in circa 1150.
 The records of the Templars show Aliz de Condi in 1185 in Lincolnshire.
 The Pipe Rolls of 1200 for Lincolnshire show Nicholas Cundy.

 Further to the north in Scotland, "there was at one time a family of Condie of that Ilk, who derived their name from the lands of Condie, near Forgandenny, Perthshire.
 John de Conady is in record in Perth in 1414."

-Important Dates for the Condict family
+Early History of the Condict family

 This web page shows only a small excerpt of our Condict research.
 Another 115 words (8 lines of text) covering the years 1334, 1340, 1414, 1541, 1682, 1717, 1688, 1737, 1688 and are included under the topic Early Condict History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Condy, Condie, Conedy, Conndy, Conndie, Caundie, Caundy, Cundie, Cundy, Coneday, Conady, Connedie, Caunedy, Caunnday, Caundey, Coundey, Conday, Condey, Connidy, Cunnidie, Cuneday, Cunady, Cunnedie, Caunidy and many more.

 Early Notables of the Condict family (pre 1700)